BoYanZh/Joint-Teapot/README.md

 ### `create-personal-repos`

-create personal repos on gitea for all canvas students
+create personal repos on gitea for all canvas students.
+You may specify an optional suffix.

+Example: `python3 -m joint_teapot create-personal-repos --suffix "-p1"` will create repos named `StudentNameStudentID-p1`.

 ### `create-teams`